ognjenkundacina/graph-neural-network-state-estimation/README.md

 ```

 ## Run training and inference

+## Dataset generation
+Measurement data for our training, test, and validation samples are obtained using the [Measurement Generator](https://mcosovic.github.io/JuliaGrid.jl/stable/man/generator/) functionality of the [JuliaGrid](https://github.com/mcosovic/JuliaGrid.jl) package.
+The State Estimation problem is then solved for all of the generated samples using the [Linear State Estimation with PMUs](https://mcosovic.github.io/JuliaGrid.jl/stable/man/tbestimate/#linearpmuse), and the solutions are used for the Graph Neural Network training.
+The generated data can be found in the **data_from_wls_se_solver directory**.

+However, it is necessary  to structure the inputs and the outputs of every sample as graphs, using the networkx package.
+The transformed data can be found in the **data** directory.

 ## Citing
 If you have found this work useful, we would appreciate citations to the following paper: